weizhi-luo/udacity-data-engineer-capstone-project/README.md

 The daily dags run once per day for extracting and transforming data sets from rail service performance, ECMWF actual and forecast data.

 #### Rail Service Performance Dags
 Five dags are created to extract and transform rail service performance data.
-Each dag downloads data of weekday before today:
+Each dag is schedule with cron ```0 0 * * 1-5``` and downloads data of ONE day, which is the weekday before today:
 * daily_rail_london_blackfriars_inbound_services_performance_download
 * daily_rail_london_bridge_inbound_services_performance_download
 * daily_rail_london_kings_cross_inbound_services_performance_download